The-AI-Alliance/open-trusted-data-initiative/docs/about.markdown

 * [Pleias](https://pleias.fr/){:target="pleias"}
 * [ServiceNow](https://www.servicenow.com/){:target="servicenow"}

-Please [join us](#join-us)!
-We welcome organizations and individuals as collaborators.
+We welcome new organizations and individuals as contributors.

 # About The AI Alliance